 Contemporary ensemble

 This ensemble sings twice a month at the 10:30 am Sunday Mass during the academic year.
 The group consists of piano, various stringed instruments, and singers.
-Rehearsals are twice monthly on Thursday evenings, 7:00-8:30 pm in the choir chancel. lav247@msn.com
+Rehearsals are twice monthly on Wednesday evenings, 7:00-8:30 pm in the choir chancel.
+If you are interested, please contact Lori Vosejpka at lav247@msn.com

 Sunday Evening Ignite